SamuelMaciejewsky/OpenGL/README.md

 3. Run the installer and follow the default installation steps

 After installation, open the MSYS2 terminal and switch to the UCRT64 environment by running:
+You can open the MSYS2 UCRT64 environment in two ways:

+1. **Via Windows Start Menu:**
+	- Click the Windows Start Menu and search for "MSYS2 UCRT64".
+Select it to open the correct shell.
+2. **Via Command Line:**
+	- Open the main MSYS2 terminal and run the following command:

 ```sh
 msys2_shell.cmd -defterm -ucrt64